mathmanu/caffe-jacinto/README.md

 ### Features

 New layers and options have been added to support sparsity and quantization.
-A brief explanation is given in this section, but more details can be found by [clicking here](FEATURES.md).

 Note that Caffe-jacinto does not directly support any embedded/low-power device.
 But the models trained by it can be used for fast inference on such a device due to the sparsity and quantization.

 ###### Additional layers
-* ImageLabelData and IOUAccuracy layers have been added to train for semantic segmentation.
+* ImageLabelData and ImageLabelListData layers have been added to support training for semantic segmentation.

 ###### Sparsity
-* Measuring sparsity in convolution layers while training is in progress.
-* Thresholding tool to zero-out some convolution weights in each layer to attain certain sparsity in each layer.
-* Sparse training methods: zeroing out of small coefficients during training, or fine tuning without updating the zero coefficients - similar to caffe-scnn [paper](https://arxiv.org/abs/1608.03665), [code](https://github.com/wenwei202/caffe/tree/scnn)
+* One major feature is quickly and accurately introducing sparsity in the coefficients.
+These include  zeroing out of small coefficients during training, training without updating the zero coefficients (sparse update).
+* See another work that uses sparse update: caffe-scnn [paper](https://arxiv.org/abs/1608.03665), [code](https://github.com/wenwei202/caffe/tree/scnn)

 ###### Quantization
-* Collecting statistics (range of weights) to enable quantization
 * Dynamic -8 bit fixed point quantization, improved from Ristretto [paper](https://arxiv.org/abs/1605.06402), [code](https://github.com/pmgysel/caffe)

-###### Absorbing Batch Normalization into convolution weights
-* A tool is provided to absorb batch norm values into convolution weights.
-This may help to speedup inference.
-This will also help if Batch Norm layers are not supported in an embedded implementation.

 ### Examples
-###### Semantic segmentation:
-* Note that ImageNet training (see below) is recommended before doing this segmentation training to create the pre-trained weights.
-The segmentation training will read the ImageNet trained caffemodel for doing the fine tuning on segmentation.
-However it is possible to directly do segmentation training without ImageNet training, but the quality might be inferior.
-* [Train sparse, quantized CNN for semantic segmentation](examples/tidsp/docs/Cityscapes_Segmentation_README.md) on the cityscapes dataset.
-Inference script is also provided to test out the final model.

-###### Classification:
-* [Training on ILSVRC ImageNet dataset](examples/tidsp/docs/Imagenet_Classification_README.md).
-The 1000 class ImageNet trained weights is useful for fine tuning other tasks.
-* [Train sparse, quantized CNN on cifar10 dataset](examples/tidsp/docs/Cifar10_Classification_README.md) for classification.
-Note that this is just a toy example and no inference script is provided to test the final model.
+See [caffe-jacinto-models](https://github.com/tidsp/caffe-jacinto-models) for several examples.

 <br>
 The following sections are kept as it is from the original Caffe.